Sex and ageing

 It might also be helpful to talk to a therapist, either alone or together.
 Find someone who has training in helping people with sexual problems.

-Ageing as an LGBTTQIA+ person
+Ageing as an LGBTQIA+ person

 Lesbian, Gay, Bisexual, Transgender, Takatāpui, Queer, Intersex and Asexual people might find it harder to reach out or access the resources they need as they age.
 In Aotearoa New Zealand it is illegal to discriminate against anyone, including because of their sexual orientation or gender identity.
-This means that healthcare and services for older people must be accessible, fair and non-judgmental for LGBTTQIA+ people.
+This means that healthcare and services for older people must be accessible, fair and non-judgmental for LGBTQIA+ people.

 Practice safe sex